sgn00/simpletorrent/README.md

 ## Example torrents
 You may find some example torrents in example-torrents folder.
 It contains a debian ISO torrent, and a MARS dataset from https://academictorrents.com/.

+## Future to-dos
+Torrent client only seems to be performant on a high speed internet connection.
+To investigate how to make it work better on lower speed connections.